SAIRAJ41/App-Development-Experiments/Experiment 2/README.md

-2. Dart Fundamentals: Input, Output & Loops
+## Dart Fundamentals
-This experiment focuses on the foundational concepts of the Dart programming language.
+Input, Output & Loops This experiment focuses on the foundational concepts of the Dart programming language.
 The project is a simple command-line application that demonstrates how to handle user input, display output, and utilize different types of loops.

-Key Concepts:
+## Key Concepts:
 Input/Output (I/O): Learning to interact with the user by accepting input and providing feedback.

 Loops: Practicing for, while, or do-while loops to perform repetitive tasks efficiently.